Ivor Wynne: University career

 In the late 1940s, Wynne was an assistant to the physical education department and the director of intramural athletics at the Ontario College of Education, followed by two years at University of British Columbia as the assistant director of physical education and the director of intramural athletics.

 In 1948, Arthur Burridge resigned as McMaster's director of physical education and basketball coach and recommended Wynne as his successor.
-Wynne assumed the position on July 1, 1948, after completing his Master of Education from Syracuse University in 1949.
+Wynne assumed the position on July 1 that year, then completed his Master of Education from Syracuse University in 1949.

 At McMaster, Wynne led efforts to construct the university athletic complex, and establish the School of Physical Education.
 He also coached McMaster's basketball team, and became the university's first dean of students in 1965.
 He was succeeded as athletic director by his assistant of 25 years, Les Prince.

 McMaster's football team played at the Hamilton Amateur Athletic Association Grounds when Wynne became the director of physical education.

 Wynne was dedicated to building up the school's football program.
 In 1949, he moved the team from the Hamilton Amateur Athletic Association Grounds to the larger and more modern Civic Stadium.
 In 1952, he convinced the Canadian Intercollegiate Athletic Union (CIAU) to admit McMaster into senior football competition along with McGill, Queen's, Toronto, and Western.
 After being denied entry into the Senior Intercollegiate Football League, McMaster moved to a smaller on-campus stadium.
 In 1965, Wynne recruited Jack Kennedy to McMaster and two years later, he led the football team to an 11–0 regular season and its first appearance in the Vanier Cup national championship game.

 From 1965 to 1967, Wynne was the CIAU president.
 He was also the Ontario-Quebec Athletic Association representative to the CIAU board of governors, and chairman of CIAU College Bowl selection committee.
 In 1966, he chaired a committee studying whether to allow athletic scholarships in the CIAU, for discussion at the 1967 general meeting.
 The CIAU decided that scholarships should not be given out solely based on athletic merits, upholding that scholarships were based on academic merits.
 The CIAU also felt that students who accepted National Collegiate Athletic Association scholarships in the United States, would not have qualified for academic standards at Canadian universities.
 In 1968, Wynne was chaired the CIAU management committee, and helped propose a Prairie Bowl in Western Canada as part of a national playdown for the College Bowl.